LionWeb-io/lionweb-mps/readme.md

 * `io.lionweb.mps.converter.lang` and its runtime `io.lionweb.mps.converter.lang.runtime` make it easier to use and test all aforementioned converters
 * `io.lionweb.mps.m3.selfdescription` is a playground
 * The remaining languages are used inside the tests.

+## Build

+It is suggested to use JDK 11.
+Later JDKs could cause errors.